Group and Lie algebra filtrations and homotopy groups of spheres: Introduction

-It is natural to ask whether we need an explicit form of the Serre element written in terms of a free group or a free Lie ring via Wu's formula.
-For the proof of our main results we do not need an explicit form, but we do need to infer numerous properties, such as the structure of commutators that appear in the expression, its length, number of repetitions of generators, etc. We make use of an explicit form for $p=2$ and $p=3$ to obtain smaller examples, in particular for $p=2$ we obtain straightforward constructions, for arbitrary $n\ge4$, of Lie algebras in which $\delta_n/\gamma_n$ contains $2$-torsion, and for $p=3$ we obtain a Lie algebra and a group in which $\delta_7/\gamma_7$ contains $3$-torsion.
-These examples have be checked using computer algebra programs.
+In effect, we use two filtrations on $G$, by the lower central series and by powers of $e$.
+Only the substitution $x_s\rightsquigarrow y_s$ increases much the degree in the first filtration; but it consumes a high degree in the second.
+All the other substitutions $x_i\rightsquigarrow y_i$ for $i<s$ involve a trade-off between how much they increase either degree, and each one requires the previous one.
+Finally the substitutions $x_i\rightsquigarrow v_i$ or $y_i\rightsquigarrow w_i$ decrease the first degree too much to be of any use in attaining $\gamma_n(G)$.

-Stallings already recognized the value of homological arguments (in particular the Curtis spectral sequence) towards studying dimension quotients~\cite[p.~117]{Stallings:1975}, in a programme carried out by Sjogren~\cite{Sjogren:1979}.
-To the extend of our knowledge, however, Theorems~\ref{thm:groupmain} and~\ref{thm:liemain} are the first instances of the solution of an open problem in abstract algebra by using classical homotopy theory, to wit the homotopy groups of spheres.
+We derive in Theorem~\ref{thm:pins2} an expression for the $p$-torsion of $\pi_{2p}(S^2)$, first at the level of Lie algebras, namely on the first page of the Curtis spectral sequence, and deduce in Proposition~\ref{prop:groupalphap} some properties of its representation $\widetilde\alpha_p$ as an element of the free group $F_{2p-1}$.
+We make use of an explicit form for $p=2$ and $p=3$ to obtain smaller examples, in particular for $p=2$ we obtain straightforward constructions, for arbitrary $n\ge4$, of Lie algebras in which $\delta_n/\gamma_n$ contains $2$-torsion, and for $p=3$ we obtain a Lie algebra and a group in which $\delta_7/\gamma_7$ contains $3$-torsion.
+These examples have also been checked using computer algebra software.